Prato and L’Aquila, the “5G cities”

-Despite having their own unique features, the two metropolitan areas share replicability characteristics and are well positioned to trial the so-called “5G City” model in which technology places citizens at the centre and enables innovative services that are able to improve the quality of life and work, like telemedicine, advanced traffic systems, smart grid solutions, the evolution of the manufacturing industry and augmented reality A form of virtual reality in which computer-generated information elements are superimposed on the real scene perceived by a viewer.
+Despite having their own unique features, the two metropolitan areas share replicability characteristics and are well positioned to trial the so-called “5G City” model in which technology prioritises citizens and enables innovative services that can improve quality of life and work, such as telemedicine, advanced traffic systems, smart grid solutions, the evolution of the manufacturing industry and augmented reality A form of virtual reality in which computer-generated information elements are superimposed on the real scene perceived by a viewer.
 Applications based on augmented reality require the use of special glasses or devices with a camera such as a smartphone, so that images of reality can be overlaid with pictures, captions, and diagrams.
 Examples include applications that draw the outline of constellations by framing the stars in the night sky, games that immerse characters in an everyday environment, furniture simulators to display furniture inside empty houses, etc..

-In the neutral host (infrastructure owner) model proposed by Open Fiber, the Operator develops and manages the infrastructure, offering “slices” of network capacity to the various 5G service providers – retail TLC operators, OTT content providers, businesses or local authorities – with the aim of providing services to the end user.
+In the neutral host (infrastructure owner) model proposed by Open Fiber it is the Operator that develops and manages the infrastructure, offering ‘slices’ of network capacity to the various 5G service providers – retail TLC operators, OTT content providers, businesses or local authorities – with the aim of providing services to the end user.

 Thanks to synergic work between the neutral host, local public authorities and local businesses it is possible, on one hand, to develop a telecommunications network maximising the reuse of existing infrastructure and reducing its costs and, on the other, to provide services to local businesses and socially useful services to people, fostering the evolution of new business models.

 During the trial it will be important to assess the coexistence of 5G technology with the existing 4G network, the portability of services currently accessible on the LTE “Long Term Evolution”, i.e. the standard for high-speed wireless networks dedicated to mobile devices and based on GSM/EDGE and UMTS/HSPA technologies. network and the improvements that can be made.

-In the areas made available by the Ministry of Economic Development for the 5G trial in the cities of Prato and L’Aquila, the most suitable sites for offering next-generation services in both the historic centres, where the majority of the local authorities are based, and in some particularly important suburban areas due to the presence of business complexes or universities, have been identified.
-In making these choices particular attention was also focused on the possibility of interconnecting the various sites using fibre optics in order to maximise network performances.
+In the areas made available by the Ministry of Economic Development for the 5G trial in the cities of Prato and L’Aquila, the most suitable sites have been identified for offering next-generation services in both the historic centres, where the majority of the local authorities are based, and in some particularly important suburban areas due to the presence of business complexes or universities.
+When making these choices particular attention was also focused on the possibility of interconnecting the various sites using fiber optics in order to maximise network performance.